Santandersecurityresearch/cryptobom-forge/README.md

 The format for the output can be found in the above extract from a SARIF output.

+## Ongoing Development & The Community

+The need for adaptable and robust cryptographic solutions has never been greater.
+This project aims to address these challenges by developing tools and methodologies that can quickly and efficiently adapt to new cryptographic standards and threats.

+We are seeking contributors who are passionate about cryptography, security engineering, and the development of future-proof cryptographic systems.
+Whether you have ideas for new features, improvements to existing ones, or strategies to enhance the tool's accessibility and usability, your input is invaluable.

+We'd love to hear issues or accept pull requests to make it better.

 ## Who Is Behind It?

 This was developed by Emile El-qawas (@emilejq) of the Santander UK Security Engineering team with help from Mark Carney (@unprovable) and Daniel Cuthbert (@danielcuthbert) of Santander's Cyber Security Research (CSR) team as part of our Blackhat EU 2023 research release.